AlexPetersen88/kingdom-os/README.md

 # Kingdom OS

+**Personality without principles is just performance.**

+What if the moral framework for AI didn't need to be invented from scratch?

-**A Christian moral operating system for AI agents.**
+An open-source operating system for AI agents — built on the most tested ethical framework in human history.

-Built on the Trinity.
-Rooted in the red letters.
-Designed to make AI serve the way Jesus served.

 ---